According to Wikipedia,” Freelancer, a person who pursues an occupation without a long-term commitment to any particular employer.”

 Tool to win more projects

 Install Auto refresh chrome extension, it will refresh your webpage after a specific time interval you choose.
-It may be 10 seconds or 1 hour depending on your choice.
-This extension will help you in bidding new projects before others do so the possibility of winning project will be more for you.
+It may be 30 seconds or 5 minutes depending on your choice.
+This extension will help you in bidding new projects before others do so the possibility of winning the project will be more for you.

 If you know any other general freelance marketplace, please mention it in the comments section.